KordingLab/KordingLab.github.io/_people/luca_lonini.md

 ### News

-Our new paper **"Activity Recognition in Patients with Lower Limb Impairments: Do we need training data from each patient?"** has been accepted at ([http://embc.embs.org/2016/](EMBC 2016))!
+Our new paper **"Activity Recognition in Patients with Lower Limb Impairments: Do we need training data from each patient?"** has been accepted at [EMBC 2016](http://embc.embs.org/2016/)!
 This year's topic is _"Empowering Individual Healthcare Decisions through Technology"_<br>

 <hr>